 There are several things you can do to prevent periodontal disease from developing in your mouth, such as:

-Additionally, visiting our office is one of the best ways to ensure your teeth and gums remain healthy and the early signs of periodontal disease are caught before they develop into periodontitis.
+Additionally, visiting our office is one of the best ways to ensure your teeth and gums remain healthy.
+We can catch the early signs of periodontal disease before it develops into periodontitis.